longbody24/wills-bakeaway/README.md

 * If customers do not want to email again the phone number is present so they can call directly.

 ## Testing
+Throghout the project I used a number of resources and tools to help me along my way.
+Starting with google dev tools to make alterations on the fly before hard coding into gitpod and commiting.

+I also shared my site with one of my peers who recentlty qualified from his course and he pointed out a few minor tweaks to pick up on, mainly around how the site behaved responsively at a very specific size.

 ### Responsive Testing
 * Site was tested physically on iPad, Samsung Note 8+, Macbook Air 2012, iPhone 6, iPhone 8 and on a larger monitor 21 inches.
-* In addition I spent alot of time using [Responsinator] (https://www.responsinator.com/)
+* In addition I spent alot of time using [Responsinator] (https://www.responsinator.com/) to try as many devices and variations as possible.

 ### Validator Testing